 Even if the original project of Walt Disney did include a Disneyland-like theme park (the Magic Kingdom as it was eventually called), the reason to build Walt Disney World was E.P.C.O.T.
 But not Epcot as we know it today (a theme park), but Walt's E.P.C.O.T, a one of kind project composed of several elements: a prototype community, an industrial park, an airport of the future and much much more...

 All these elements were imagined by Walt Disney and his staff with new and advanced designs and technologies.
 This project was conceived between 1962 and 1966 (Walt Disney's death) and even if it did survived a couple of years it was stopped in the mid 70's and never developped.
-Some elements did survive in the Walt Disney World resort as we know it today but so much more was planned.
+Some elements did survive in the Walt Disney World resort as we know it today, like the World Showcase concept, but so much more was planned.
 Unfortunately, the project has lost its main energy: Walt.

 The Experimental Prototype Community of Tomorrow (E.P.C.O.T) was a concept developed by Walt Disney near the end of his lifetime that went as far as elaborate visions and plans and the purchase of property near Orlando, Florida that eventually became the Walt Disney World resort, including Epcot (formerly known as EPCOT Center), a related concept transformed into a themepark.
 It was a "community of the future" that was designed to stimulate American corporations to come up with new ideas for urban living.
 Of E.P.C.O.T, Walt Disney is quoted as saying, "E.P.C.O.T will take its cue from the new ideas and new technologies that are emerging from the forefront of American industry.
 It will be a community of tomorrow that will never be completed.
 It will always be showcasing and testing and demonstrating new materials and new systems."